 C. Family members are better able to maintain a healthy lifestyle.D.
 All of the above.

-From the shots that doctors recommend all children should have, to screenings for various conditions, to emergency room visits, having health insurance makes a difference in your family’s health and overall well-being.
+From the shots that doctors recommend all children should have, to screenings for various conditions, to even urgent care or emergency room visits, having health insurance makes a difference in your family’s health and overall well-being.

 Have questions?
 Contact us

 This information is only a high-level summary of certain provisions of the health care law.
 This information does NOT attempt to summarize all provisions of the health care reform law.
 This information is not and should NOT be used as legal or tax advice; it should not be used as a basis for decisions regarding how the health care reform law will affect you and/or your business.
 Should you have any questions on how the health care reform law (including the high level summary of certain provisions of health care reform) will affect you and/or your business, you should seek professional advice from attorneys or other advisors.

 Insured by Humana Insurance Company, Humana Health Plan, Inc., Humana Health Insurance Company of Florida, Inc., or Humana Health Benefit Plan of Louisiana, Inc. or offered by Humana Medical Plan Inc., Humana Employers Health Plan of Georgia, Inc., or Humana Health Plan of Texas, Inc.